vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 Our investigation highlights significant risks with EURS, in particular notable flaws in how the controlling entity is governed.
 The main concerns are the following:

 * an obscure corporate setup and unclear regulatory compliance with third parties in various jurisdictions across the EU,
-* underlying bonds trading at a significant discount vs. acquisition cost, resulting in a systematic asset–liability mismatch and making EURS prone to a liquidity crunch (note: Stasis appears to have addressed this immediate concern by liquidating its bond portfolio as of the latest March 7th [verification report](https://stasis-site.s3.amazonaws.com/transparency/2023/BDO_STSS-Malta_random-verification-report_2023-03-07.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJHZ3XKRZIWZ67L2Q%2F20230307%2Feu-central-1%2Fs3%2Faws4_request&X-Amz-Date=20230307T184739Z&X-Amz-Expires=300&X-Amz-SignedHeaders=host&X-Amz-Signature=e360876b710314c3276ea9fffc926725811ea8c37ea87ca4597d9d5b73af9bcf)), and
+* an accounting strategy that distorts the value of the underlying portfolio, resulting in a systematic asset–liability mismatch and making EURS prone to a liquidity crunch, and
 * the undisclosed ownership of the multi-sigs controlling the token and treasury contracts.

 Our recommendation is for the DAO to address these issues urgently with Stasis.
-Due to the elaborated risks and the fact that it is possible to operate a EUR stablecoin with enough regulatory clarity (working examples include: EURe, EUROe and EUROC), we feel Stasis’ internal governance & corp setup can and should be held to a higher standard.
+Due to the above risks and the fact that it is possible to operate a EUR stablecoin with enough regulatory clarity (working examples include: EURe, EUROe and EUROC), we feel Stasis’ internal governance & corporate setup can and should be held to a higher standard.

 # Key Findings

 * EURS is a centralized euro stablecoin controlled by Stasis, a company registered in Malta and the Isle of Man under STSS Limited.
 It is the largest euro stablecoin with a supply of approx. 47m euros, and the one with the most token holders (≈ 5,000).
-* Token supply (mint, burn, freeze, and transfer) is controlled via a 2-of-3 multi-sig whose signers are not publicly known.
+* Token supply (mint, burn, freeze, and transfer) is controlled via a 3-of-7 multi-sig whose signers are not publicly known.
 Authority over the signers is also undisclosed.
 * Stasis claims that EURS is backed 1:1 by cash reserves and sovereign and corporate bonds.
 Our verification shows that assets are held with the following entities: EXT LTD (Cyprus), XNT LDT (Malta), and UAB NexPay (Lithuania).
 * Although statements showing account holdings are provided, Stasis does not recognize unrealized P&L from daily variations of the underlying bond prices.
-Our analysis shows that all bonds most recently held had been trading at a significant discount compared to Stasis’s cost basis, resulting in a systematic asset–liability mismatch.
-This represented a sizable liquidity crunch risk as only 1% withdrawal pressure would have been required for the collateral ratio to dip below 1:1.
-Stasis instead voluntarily rebalanced to 100% cash accounts during the course of our investigations.
+Our analysis shows that all bonds most recently held had been trading at a significant discount compared to Stasis’s cost basis.
+This represented a plausible risk of insolvency in the event of a bank run.
+* Stasis voluntarily rebalanced to 100% cash accounts during the course of our investigations.
+Questions remain whether a cash infusion was required after the bond portfolio liquidation to maintain the EURS collateralization ratio.
 * Regulatory compliance of Stasis and its associated entities and partners remains to be determined.
 EURS submitted its registration application to the Malta Financial Services Authority (MFSA) to become registered as a Virtual Financial Asset Token Issuer.
 However, the current setup is unsustainable as Stasis does not have complete control over the e-money liquidity.

 # Introduction